teticio/kivy-tensorflow-helloworld/README.md

 ```
 source.include_exts = py,png,jpg,kv,atlas
 ```
-Change the architecture your are building for to match that of your device or emulator
+Change the architecture you are building for to match that of your device or emulator
 ```
 android.arch = x86
 ```